Kia Stonic Review & Prices

 In town

 The Stonic’s small size makes threading along narrow urban streets an absolute doddle.
 The only thing that might throw you off is the fact that, despite technically being an SUV, you actually sit quite low down in the Stonic.
-In fact, your eyes will be roughly level with those of Ford Fiesta drivers.
+In fact, your eyes will be roughly level with those of Volkswagen Polo hatchback drivers.
 That means you don’t get the lofty view of the road that’s central to the appeal of SUVs.

-You have a good view out of the Stonic, nevertheless, both to the front and back.
+You do at least have a good view out of the Stonic, nevertheless, both to the front and back.
 You can see exactly where the back end of the car is, which really helps when reversing into a parking space.
-Rear parking sensors are fitted as standard on the Stonic and all but the base model have a reversing camera, to make your life even easier.
+Rear parking sensors are fitted as standard on the Stonic and all models now have a reversing camera, to make your life even easier.

 The driver’s seat and steering wheel have a wide range of adjustment, so pretty much anyone should be able to find a position that works for them.
 The driver’s seat is rather comfy, too, and the ride is a bit firm, but you don’t get bounced around.

-The engines are a tad unresponsive if you’re trying to make a quick getaway but feel quite perky once you’re moving.
+The engine is a tad unresponsive if you’re trying to make a quick getaway but feel quite perky once you’re moving.
 And the clutch and gear lever feel light and slick.
+The optional automatic is also pretty good, though not on the level of the Volkswagen Polo’s optional auto.

 On the motorway